-251. This claim is alleged against the Brand Drug Makers.
-This claim includes injuries caused by use of generic versions of RCPs, i.e., warning label liability.

-252. Defendants were involved in the manufacture, distribution, and sale of the brand name RCPs ingested by Plaintiff and controlled the labeling of the generic RCPs ingested by Plaintiff.

-253. RCPs, at all times, have the ability to degrade into NDMA exogenously and endogenously and expose users to NDMA when used or misused in a reasonably foreseeable manner.
+- 253. This claim is alleged against the Brand Drug Makers.
+This claim includes injuries caused by use of generic versions of RCPs, i.e., warning label liability. - 254.
+Defendants were involved in the manufacture, distribution, and sale of the brand name RCPs ingested by Plaintiff and controlled the labeling of the generic RCPs ingested by Plaintiff. - 255.
+RCPs, at all times, have the ability to degrade into NDMA exogenously and endogenously and expose users to NDMA when used or misused in a reasonably foreseeable manner.
 Indeed, this issue of NDMA exposure presented a substantial danger to users when RCPs were used or misused in a reasonably foreseeable manner, i.e., under expected storage and transport conditions and consumed with meals containing high levels of sodium nitrite.
-This issue was known and/or should have been known by the Defendants since 1983 until the present.
+This issue was known and/or through the exercise of due care should have known by the Defendants since 1983 until the present.

-254. Defendants knew or should have known that users of RCPs would not be able to realize the risk of NDMA exposure or cancer absent a warning from the Defendants.
-Plaintiff relied upon the skill, superior knowledge, and judgment of Defendants to know about and disclose any health risks associated with using RCPs.

-255. Defendants had a duty to warn of the risks associated with the use of RCPs.
-Specifically, Defendants were obligated to warn consumers that RCPs exposed them to NDMA and/or was capable of increasing the risk of developing various cancers.

-256. Defendants failed to warn and/or adequately instruct consumers, directly or indirectly, of the risks posed by ingestion of RCPs, how to prevent the exogenous / endogenous formation of NDMA, or any risk of developing cancer.

-257. Defendants knew or should have known that the minimal warnings disseminated with their RCPs were inadequate, failed to communicate adequate information on the dangers and safe use/exposure, and failed to communicate warnings and instructions that were appropriate and adequate to render the products safe for their ordinary, intended and reasonably foreseeable uses or misuses.
+- 256. Defendants knew or through the exercise of due care should have known that users of RCPs would not be able to realize the risk of NDMA exposure or cancer absent a warning from the Defendants.
+Plaintiff relied upon the skill, superior knowledge, and judgment of Defendants to know about and disclose any health risks associated with using RCPs. - 257.
+Defendants had a duty to warn of the risks associated with the use of RCPs.
+Specifically, Defendants were obligated to warn consumers that RCPs exposed them to NDMA and/or was capable of increasing the risk of developing various cancers. - 258.
+Defendants failed to warn and/or adequately instruct consumers, directly or indirectly, of the risks posed by ingestion of RCPs, how to prevent the exogenous / endogenous formation of NDMA, or any risk of developing cancer. - 259.
+Defendants knew or through the exercise of due care should have known that the minimal warnings disseminated with their RCPs were inadequate, failed to communicate adequate information on the dangers and safe use/exposure, and failed to communicate warnings and instructions that were appropriate and adequate to render the products safe for their ordinary, intended and reasonably foreseeable uses or misuses.

-258. The information that Defendants did provide or communicate failed to contain relevant warnings, hazards, and precautions that would have enabled consumers such as Plaintiff to avoid using the drug.
-Instead, Defendants disseminated information that was inaccurate, false, and misleading, and which failed to communicate accurately or adequately the comparative severity, duration, and extent of the risk of injuries with use of and/or exposure to RCPs; continued to aggressively promote the efficacy of their products, even after they knew or should have known of the unreasonable risks from use or exposure; and concealed, downplayed, or otherwise suppressed, through aggressive marketing and promotion, any information or research about the risks and dangers of ingesting RCPs.

-259. Defendants were able, in accord with federal law, to comply with relevant state law by disclosing the known risks associated with RCPs through other mediums, i.e., promotion, advertisements, public service announcements, and/or public information sources, in addition to the label.
-But the Defendants did not disclose these known risks through any medium.

-260. With new scientific information arising, including information that was specifically suppressed from disclosure to FDA, Defendants were able to cite new information or new analysis of previous information to justify a label change that complied with Federal law and state law, without prior FDA approval.
+- 260. The information that Defendants did provide or communicate failed to contain relevant warnings, hazards, and precautions that would have enabled consumers such as Plaintiff to avoid using the drug.
+Instead, Defendants disseminated information that was inaccurate, false, and misleading, and which failed to communicate accurately or adequately the comparative severity, duration, and extent of the risk of injuries with use of and/or exposure to RCPs; continued to aggressively promote the efficacy of their products, even after they knew or through the exercise of due care should have known of the unreasonable risks from use or exposure; and concealed, downplayed, or otherwise suppressed, through aggressive marketing and promotion, any information or research about the risks and dangers of ingesting RCPs. - 261.
+Defendants were able, in accord with federal law, to comply with relevant state law by disclosing the known risks associated with RCPs through other mediums, i.e., promotion, advertisements, public service announcements, and/or public information sources, in addition to the label.
+But the Defendants did not disclose these known risks through any medium. - 262.
+With new scientific information arising, including information that was specifically suppressed from disclosure to FDA, Defendants were able to cite new information or new analysis of previous information to justify a label change that complied with Federal law and state law, without prior FDA approval.